-Should You Withhold Food from a Nursing Dog with Diarrhea?
+Should You Fast a Nursing Dog with Diarrhea?

 When a lactating dog suffers from diarrhea, it is often recommended to temporarily withhold food for a period of 6 to 12 hours.
 This allows the digestive system to rest and recover.